davidindub/designland/README.md

 - [Google Chrome](https://www.google.com/intl/en_ie/chrome/) on Android 12.
 - [diagrams.net](https://www.diagrams.net/) for drawing database diagrams.
 - [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
+- [Device Frames](https://deviceframes.com/) for the device mockups in this README.
 - [Meta Tags](https://metatags.io/) to prepare the Meta tags for social media share previews.

 ## External Python Packages Used